lilfetz22/chroma-parse-notes/README.md

 - **Theming**: Customizable themes to personalize your experience
 - **Responsive Design**: Works seamlessly across desktop and mobile devices
 - **Performance Optimized**: Fast loading and smooth interactions

+## 🆕 Recent Updates

+### Time-Based Task Scheduling (Latest)
+- **Custom Time Setting**: Set specific times for when scheduled tasks should appear on your Kanban board
+- **Midnight Default**: All new and existing scheduled tasks default to midnight (00:00) for consistent behavior
+- **Time Display**: View scheduled times in HH:MM format on the scheduled tasks page
+- **Time Editing**: Edit and adjust times for existing scheduled tasks
+- **Comprehensive Coverage**: Time selection available in all scheduling interfaces (card conversion, new task creation, scheduled task editing)
+- **User Timezone Support**: All times respect the user's current timezone

 ## 🛠️ Technology Stack